-test palette plots profiles of R(z), G(z), B(z), where $0 \le z \le 1$.
-These are the RGB components of the current color palette as defined by set palette.
+test palette plots profiles of R(z),G(z),B(z), where 0 <= z <= 1.
+These are the RGB components of the current color palette.
 It also plots the apparent net intensity as calculated using NTSC coefficients to map RGB onto a grayscale.
-The command also loads the profile values into a datablock named PALETTE.
+The profile values are also loaded into a datablock named \$PALETTE.